-2.8.4.1 Budget Advisory Committee
+2.8.4.1Budget Advisory Committee

-Membership consists of seven voting members: three faculty members, one elected by the faculty for a three-year term; one appointed by the Provost for a three-year term; and one elected annually by FPPC form among its members; the Provost; the Vice President for Student Affairs and Dean of Students; the Chief Business Officer and Treasurer; and the Assistant Treasurer.
+Membership consists of seven voting members: three faculty members, one elected by the faculty for a three-year term, one appointed by the provost for a three-year term; and one elected annually by FPPC from among its members; the provost; the vice president for student affairs and dean of students; the chief business officer and treasurer; and the assistant treasurer.

 - a.
 Review budget material provided by the Treasurer's Office, including the current budget, student charge comparisons with competitor institutions, faculty salary benchmarking data, and financial aid trends. - b.
-Participate in discussions with the Vice President for Enrollment Management, Dean of the Wescoe School, and Vice President for Advancement.
-Use what is learned in these discussions to assist in forming a budget recommendation - c.
-Develop for the President a budget recommendation for the following fiscal year, covering student charges, operating budgets, salary pools, and other revenue and expenditure lines as necessary.
+Participate in discussions with the vice president for enrollment management, vice president and executive director of graduate and continuing education, and vice president for advancement and use what is learned in these discussions to assist in forming a budget recommendation. - c.
+Develop for the president a budget recommendation for the following fiscal year, covering student charges, operating budgets, salary pools, and other revenue and expenditure lines as necessary.

-The President reviews the recommendation, which is normally in the form of ranges, makes a decision, and then instructs the Chief Business Officer to create budget material for the Trustee Budget & Finance Committee (B&F).
+The president reviews the recommendation, which is normally in the form of ranges, makes a decision, and then instructs the chief business officer to create budget material for the Trustee Budget & Finance Committee (B&F).
 B&F reviews and makes a recommendation to the full Board of Trustees at their winter meeting.
 Student charges are set at this meeting.
 Expenditure budgets are considered tentative until information is known about the incoming class later in May.